-In addition, with respect to the performance-based restricted stock awards granted to our named executive officers in March 2018, which vested based on the Company's three-year cumulative financial results during the 2018 - 2020 performance period, the Company's performance exceeded 120% of the target for both of the three-year performance objectives (set in February 2018) underlying these awards.
-As a result, these performance-based restricted stock awards were earned at 200% of the target number of shares originally granted to each award recipient.
+With respect to the performance-based restricted stock awards granted to our named executive officers in March 2020, which vested on the third anniversary of the grant date based on the Company's three-year cumulative financial results during the 2020-2022 performance period, the Company achieved less than 80% of the target for the Cumulative Consolidated Adjusted EBITDA Growth three-year performance objective (i.e., below threshold) and over 120% of the target for the Cumulative Same-Store Net Revenue Growth three-year performance objective (i.e., above maximum) underlying these awards, which targets were set in February 2020.
+In addition, the Company's three-year TSR Percentile Rank (which was an additional performance objective for the then-serving Chief Executive Officer and Chief Financial Officer only) was at the 50th percentile of the Company's TSR peer group.
+As a result of the impact of these factors, these performance-based restricted stock awards were earned at 100% of the target number of shares originally granted to each award recipient.

-We are committed to a continuing dialogue between stockholders and the Company to fully understand and consider stockholder perspectives on executive compensation and other topics that are important to our stockholders.
-During 2020, we met or consulted with stockholders that collectively held over 60% of our shares to discuss topics that are important to our stockholders, including soliciting feedback on corporate governance matters and our executive compensation program.
+We conduct year-round proactive stockholder interaction and are committed to a continuing dialogue between stockholders and the Company to fully understand and consider stockholder perspectives on executive compensation and other topics that are important to our stockholders.
+In addition to our SEC filings, press releases, Community Impact Report, Environmental Sustainability Report, and company website, we also communicate with stakeholders through earnings calls and investor conferences.
+In addition, during 2022, we met or consulted with stockholders that held over 50% of our shares outstanding at that time to discuss topics that are important to our stockholders, including soliciting feedback on corporate governance matters and our executive compensation program.
 Our Compensation Committee considers the feedback and suggestions we receive in light of both market best practices and what we believe to be necessary to execute a best-in-class compensation program that successfully addresses our senior executive talent attraction and retention needs.